Two-phase validation sampling via principal components to improve efficiency in multi-model estimation from error-prone biomedical databases: Introduction

+Partial validation studies are a special type of two-phase design.\cite{white1982two} In Phase I, inexpensive or readily available information is collected for all patients in the study.
+In Phase II, a subset of patients is chosen for validation, such that more accurate measurements are collected.
+Sampling for Phase II can leverage any information available for all patients in Phase I, opening the door to many targeted strategies.
 Often, the Phase II subset is enriched for a particular model (e.g., to minimize the variance of a model coefficient of interest).
-This enrichment depends on the type of model and the estimation procedure (e.g., linear regression using multiple imputation to overcome missing validation data for the rest of Phase I).
-Essentially, the identification of which patients would be most informative to validate depends on what we plan to analyze about them and how.
+This enrichment depends on the model type and estimation procedure.
+Essentially, identifing which patients would be most informative to validate depends on what we plan to analyze about them and how.

-For design-based estimators, like inverse probability weighting (IPW) and mean score, a variety of informative sampling designs exist for partial validation in a two-phase schema to minimize the variances of a particular model coefficient.
-Model-based estimators, like multiple imputation and maximum likelihood estimation (MLE), allow for more design flexibility than design-based estimators, like inverse probability weighting (IPW), since patients can be excluded from consideration (i.e., given zero validation sampling probability).
-Their variances do not lend themselves to intuitive, analytical solutions for optimal designs, but many have been proposed (e.g., \cite{mcisaac2014response, tao2020optimal, amorim2021two, lotspeich2023optimal}).
-While not theoretically optimal, sampling the patients with extreme values of their outcome (called outcome dependent or extreme tail sampling [ETS]) is typically more efficient than simple random sampling (SRS) \cite{feldt1961use, alf1975use, risch1995extreme, allison1997transmission,Zhou2007, lin2013quantitative}.
-ETS on other quantities, including (weighted) residuals \cite{lotspeich2025overcomingdatachallengesenriched,tao2020optimal, MaoCook2023} and influence functions \cite{amorim2021two}, can offer sizable efficiency gains, as well.
+For design-based estimators, like inverse probability weighting (IPW) and mean score, multiple informative sampling designs exist to minimize the variances of a particular model coefficient.\cite{reillypepe1995, amorim2021two, mcisaac2014response} Model-based estimators, like multiple imputation and maximum likelihood estimation (MLE), allow for more design flexibility than design-based ones, since some patients can be excluded from consideration (i.e., given zero validation sampling probability).
+While the variances of model-based estimators do not lend themselves to intuitive, analytically-defined optimal designs (as with design-based ones), many have been proposed.\cite{amorim2021two, lotspeich2023optimal, mcisaac2014response, tao2020optimal}

+When no covariate information is available pre-validation, sampling patients with extreme outcome values (called outcome dependent or extreme tail sampling [ETS]) is typically more efficient than simple random sampling (SRS).\cite{alf1975use, allison1997transmission, feldt1961use, lin2013quantitative, risch1995extreme, sauer2021, Zhou2007} When covariate information \textit{is} available, other ETS strategies, including sampling based on (weighted) residuals \cite{lotspeich2025overcomingdatachallengesenriched, tao2020optimal,DiGravio2024, MaoCook2023} and influence functions,\cite{amorim2021two} can offer sizable efficiency gains over SRS, as well.

-\subsection{Balancing Multiple Models and Objectives}
+\subsection{Balancing multiple models and objectives}